james-priest/reactnd-project-would-you-rather/README.md

 # Would You Rather

-Would You Rather is a polling game that presents the user with a series of questions that can be answered one of two ways.
+Would You Rather is a fully responsive and mobile-ready polling game that presents the user with a series of questions.

 ![screenshot #1](docs/assets/images/wyr77-small.jpg)